cavy8/Loading-Screen-Locker/README.md

 ## Features

-- **Disables mouse movement** from rotating/zooming loading screen 3D models
+- **Disables mouse/thumbstick input** from rotating/zooming loading screen 3D models
-- **Disables both gamepad thumbsticks** from manipulating models
 - **Preserves all other inputs** - buttons, keyboard, D-pad, triggers, mouse buttons, and scroll wheel still work normally
-- **Compatible with loading screen overhaul mods** - only touches rotation/zoom axes
+- **Compatible with loading screen overhaul mods** - only touches rotation/zoom axes.
+Tested with Loading Menu Overhaul
 - **Configurable** via INI file

+## Why?

+This mod is intended to be used with 2D loading screen replacers, such as this one.

 ## Installation